ketanpurohit0/python/AquisTest/resources/README.md

 * in use across the different files

 Comments
+* Only uses std python libraries, with exception of **pyspark** to illustrate the use of Spark API
-* The output only has records for security actually trade (message 12)
+* The output only has records for securities actually traded (ie have msg#12)
 * There is 'bad' json that is repaired during processing
 * Not all 'traded' securities have a corresponding security static data
 * record (msg#8).
 This is illustrated in the output.